Binuri1/Chatapp/README.md

    npm run server

 ## Usage
--Sign Up: Create a new account using your email and a secure password.
+- Sign Up: Create a new account using your email and a secure password.
--Login: Access your account by logging in with your credentials.
+- Login: Access your account by logging in with your credentials.
--Start Chatting: Search for friends or join group chats to start messaging.
+- Start Chatting: Search for friends or join group chats to start messaging.

 ## Technologies Used

 **Frontend:**

-~React
+- React
-~Tailwind CSS
+- Tailwind CSS
-~React Router DOM
+- React Router DOM
-~Socket.IO Client
+- Socket.IO Client

 **Backend:**

-~Node.js
+- Node.js
-~Express
+- Express
-~MongoDB
+- MongoDB
-~Socket.IO
+- Socket.IO
-~bcryptjs for password hashing
+- bcryptjs for password hashing
-~JSON Web Tokens (JWT) for authentication
+- JSON Web Tokens (JWT) for authentication